 In this month of Thanksgiving, I have reflected on some of the things for which I am thankful.
-Today, I recognize the seven people who changed my writing career and life.
+Today, I recognize the seven people who changed my writing life.

 These people were generous with their time, their knowledge, and their encouragement.
 I hope this chronological list expresses at least a small portion of my gratitude for their gifts to me.